 "I work in a small lab.
 Among our small group, there people from all over.
 My PI is a Korean woman.
 My labmates are Chinese, Indonesian and Mexican American and I'm from the Philippines.
 Everyone's opinions are valued.
 It doesn't matter where you come from or where you are now, all that matters is what you can bring to the table.
 Even though I'm just a second-year graduate student from the Philippines, even the most famous researchers at Baylor value and respect my opinion."

 You will continue with coursework focused on building the knowledge and skills required for your area of focus.
-You will work with your program leadership and thesis mentor to identify which courses are needed to round out your education.
-You will also complete your Qualifying Exam in year two.
-Each program designs the exams for their students, but they all require you to describe and defend your research proposal.
+You will work with your program leadership and thesis mentor to identify which courses are needed to round out your didactic education.
+You also will complete your Qualifying Exam, which requires you to prepare and defend your research proposal.
 You will work with your mentor to develop your thesis project, assemble your Thesis Advisory Committee and begin conducting your dissertation research.

 Individual Development Plans